Managed Kubernetes has launched! Learn more in the announcement blog.

 nmap -v -sT <public IP>

 If you had more than just SSH appear in the localhost scan, they most likely do not show up in the public IP list.
-One example of such services is the SMTP email server included in Debian.
+One example of such a service is the SMTP email server included in Debian.

 Any other services open to the public network should be paid close attention to.
 Make sure you know what services you have running and how secure their connection methods are.
 Disable any services you know you don’t need.